 How to obtain vaccine

 JYNNEOS vaccine is available to individuals who live or work in Massachusetts and meet the CDC’s eligibility criteria.
 See above for eligibility details.

 Administration of JYNNEOS is available at any one of the designated health care locations listed below.
 Healthcare providers are responsible to perform exposure assessment to confirm eligibility prior to scheduling an appointment for a vaccine.
 Vaccination sites designated below may also offer vaccination on a walk-in basis (no appointment required).

 Please contact sites first to confirm that walk-in vaccinations are offered.

 Information for health care providers

-Visit information for health care providers for details on smallpox/monkeypox vaccine (JYNNEOS™) administration, eligibility, and availability in Massachusetts.
+Visit information for health care providers for details on smallpox/mpox vaccine (JYNNEOS™) administration, eligibility, and availability in Massachusetts.